enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_2.md

 B+ trees excel in block-oriented storage contexts, such as filesystems, due to their high fanout (typically around 100 or more pointers per node).
 This high fanout reduces the number of I/O operations needed to locate an element, making B+ trees especially efficient when data cannot fit into memory and must be read from disk.

+Concurrency control of operations in B-trees, however, is perceived as a difficult subject with many subtleties and special cases [70].
+For details on this subject, please refer to the paper "A Survey of B-Tree Locking Techniques".

 InnoDB employs B+ trees for its indexing, leveraging their ability to ensure a fixed maximum number of reads based on the tree's depth, which scales efficiently.
 For specific details on B+ tree implementation in MySQL, refer to the file *btr/btr0btr.cc*.

 ### 4.2.8 Hybrid Data Structure